Rebooting a DB instance - Amazon Relational Database Service

 Note

 The pending-reboot status doesn't result in an automatic reboot during the next maintenance window.
 To apply the latest parameter changes to your DB instance, reboot the DB instance manually.
-For more information about parameter groups, see Working with parameter groups.
+For more information about parameter groups, see Parameter groups for Amazon RDS.

 • Troubleshooting – You might encounter performance or other operational issues that necessitate a reboot.
 For example, your DB instance might be unresponsive.